request/request/README.md

 request.post('http://service.com/upload').form({key:'value'})
 ```

 For `multipart/form-data` we use the [form-data](https://github.com/felixge/node-form-data) library by [@felixge](https://github.com/felixge).
-For the most basic case, you can pass your upload form data via the `formdata` option.
+For the most basic case, you can pass your upload form data via the `formData` option.

 ```javascript